qu-gg/torch-neural-ssm/README.md

 <li>Use variable lengths of reconstruction during training, sampling 1-T frames to reconstruct in a given batch.</li>
 <li>If you have long sequences, especially in non-conserving systems, sample a random starting point per batch.</li>
 <li>Train for longer than you might expect, even when training metrics have converged for "reconstruction."</li>
+<li>The integrator choice can affect this, as non-symplectic integrators have known error accumulation which affects the vector state over long horizons<sup>[4]</sup></li>
 </ol>

 <!-- CONTROLS -->
 <a name="ssmControls"></a>
 ## Use of System Controls, u<sub>t</sub>

 Insofar we have ignored another common and important component of state-space modeling, the incorporation of external controls <i>u</i> that affect the transition function of the state.
 Controls represent factors that influence the trajectory of a system but are not direct features of the object/system being modeled.
 For example, an external force such as friction acting on a moving ball or medications given to a patient could be considered controls<sup>[8,14]</sup>.
 These allow an additional layer of interpretability in SSMs and even enable counterfactual reasoning; i.e., given the current state, what does its trajectory look like under varying control inputs going forwards?
 This has myriad uses in medical modeling with counterfactual medicine<sup>[14]</sup> or physical system simulations<sup>[8]</sup>.
 <p> </p>

 For Neural SSMs, a variety of approaches have been taken thus far depending on the type of latent transition function used.
 <p> </p>

-<b>Linear Dynamics</b>: In latent dynamics still parameterized by traditional linear gaussian transition functions, control incorporation is as easy as the addition of another transition matrix <b>B<sub>t</sub></b> that modifies a control input <b>u<sub>t</sub></b> at each timestep<sup>[1,2,4,7]</sup>.
+<b>Linear Dynamics</b>: In latent dynamics still parameterized by traditional linear gaussian transition functions,
+control incorporation is as easy as the addition of another transition matrix <b>B<sub>t</sub></b> that modifies a control input <b>u<sub>t</sub></b> at each timestep<sup>[1,2,4,7]</sup>.

 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/170075684-2ba31e45-b66f-4d3c-aed6-9ab28def95d6.png" alt="linear control" /></p>
 <p align='center'>Fig N. Example of control input in a linear transition function<sup>[1]</sup>.</p>
 <p> </p>

-<b>Non-Linear Dynamics</b>: In discrete non-linear transition matrices using either multi-layer perceptrons or recurrent cells, these can be leveraged by either concatenating it to the input vector before the network forward pass or as a data transformation in the form of element-wise addition and a weighted combination<sup>[10]</sup>.
+<b>Non-Linear Dynamics</b>: In discrete non-linear transition matrices using either multi-layer perceptrons or
+recurrent cells, these can be leveraged by either concatenating it to the input vector before the network forward pass or as a data transformation in the form of element-wise addition and a weighted combination<sup>[10]</sup>.

 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/170173582-a8158240-62d0-4b7e-8793-d1c796bc4a6c.png" alt="non-linear control" /></p>
 <p align='center'>Fig N. Example of control input in a non-linear transition function<sup>[1]</sup>.</p>
 <p> </p>

-<b>Continuous Dynamics</b>: For incorporation into continuous latent dynamics functions, finding the best approaches is an ongoing topic of interest.
+<b>Continuous Dynamics</b>: For incorporation into continuous latent dynamics functions, finding the best approaches
+is an ongoing topic of interest.
 Thus far, the reigning approaches are:

 1. Directly jumping the vector field state with recurrent cells<sup>[18]</sup>
 <p align='center'><img src="https://user-images.githubusercontent.com/32918812/170078493-b7d10d50-d252-4258-bed7-f7c2ae1080b9.png" alt="jump control" /></p>